APPLY NOW FOR SEPTEMBER 2026

 1

-Best Practice is a new course based in Sunderland and will open its doors to the first Newcastle studio in March 2026.
+Best Practice is a contemporary visual arts development course based in Sunderland.
 Best Practice is an intensive programme designed for emerging artists ready to deepen their practice, expand their critical engagement, and build a strong foundation for future study or professional work in the arts.
-Minimum course length is 6 months (Sunderland) and 1 Year Newcastle but participants are welcome to remain on the course for one to two years to suit their individual journey.
+Minimum course length is 1 year which part time options available.
+Participants are welcome to remain on the course for one or more to suit their individual journey.

 Can I join in elements of Best Practice without having to join the course or take a studio?